-The First World War had been going badly for the Allies stuck in this deadly war of attrition amid appalling conditions.
+The First World War had been going badly for the Allies stuck in this deadly conflict of attrition amid appalling conditions.

 A new and desperate plan was formed- take the heights from the Germans at Vimy.

-On April 9, as shells began bursting only a short distance from the Canadian lines and moving outward toward the Germans, the officers blew their whistles and thousands of Canadians went over the top and began walking toward German lines.
+In the scattered snow and sleet of that April 9 morning at 05;30, as shells began bursting only a short distance from the Canadian lines and moving outward toward the Germans, the officers blew their whistles and thousands of Canadians went over the top from their trenches and began walking toward German lines.

 From there to Hill 70, to Canal du Nord, Passchendaele, Amiens and more, the Canadians earned the reputation as the best Allied fighting force of the war.